-- creating decent work for artists, designers, researchers, storytellers, crafters, performance artists and a range of other workers that are involved in the realisation and presentation of public artworks - attracting investment and economic activity to particular locations, including the rural areas.
+- To create decent work for artists, designers, researchers, storytellers, crafters, performance artists and a range of other workers that are involved in the realisation and presentation of public artworks. - To attract investment and economic activity to particular locations, including the rural areas.